tastyware/tastytrade/.github/CONTRIBUTING.md

 1. Fork the repository to your personal Github account, NOT to an organization where others may be able to indirectly access your secrets.
 2. Make your changes on the forked repository.
+3. Go to the "Actions" page on the forked repository and enable actions.
-3. Navigate to the forked repository's settings page and click on "Secrets and variables" > "Actions".
+4. Navigate to the forked repository's settings page and click on "Secrets and variables" > "Actions".
-4. Click on "New repository secret" to add your Tastytrade username named `TT_USERNAME`.
+5. Click on "New repository secret" to add your Tastytrade username named `TT_USERNAME`.
-5. Finally, do the same with your password, naming it `TT_PASSWORD`.
+6. Finally, do the same with your password, naming it `TT_PASSWORD`.